-We planned a walk today from Hakaniemi to the Helsinki’s Kauppatori (market square).
-Getting there is easy, we took the metro from Kamppi but you could also hop on one of the trams.
+We planned a walk from Hakaniemi to the Helsinki’s Kauppatori (market square).
+Getting there was easy as we took the metro from Kamppi but you could also hop on one of the trams.
 Located in the square is the Market Hall (feature photo above) which opened in 1914.

 On the ground floor you will find fresh produce – meat, fish, bread, cakes etc whilst upstairs there are stalls selling handicrafts, attractive little cafes slotted into the wooden kiosks and there’s even a branch of the iconic Finnish designer Marimekko